 Q: What documentation is required to support my eligibility?

-A: If you are chosen as one of the 20 participants to proceed through the competition, you will need to bring a copy confirming your legal entity (Assumed name, corporation documents, etc.)
+A: If you are chosen as one of the 20 participants to proceed through the competition, you will need to bring a copy of your DBA or other documentation confirming your legal entity (Assumed name, corporation documents, etc.)